Former SC DOT official gets house arrest, probation for obstructing bribery investigation

 "Stupidity is his motive here more than anything else," said Dick Harpootlian, Hardee's other attorney.

-Harpootlian, a Democratic senator from Columbia who's worked to expose corruption, told the judge he too was skeptical when Hardee asked him to take the case.
+Harpootlian, a Democratic senator from Columbia who has worked to expose corruption, told the judge he too was skeptical when Hardee asked him to take the case.

 "He panicked," Harpootlian said.
 "He crossed the line to erase emails that showed no criminal conduct."